Hose Reels

 Extension Reel

 An extension reel is a hose reel used to manually or mechanically wind and unwind electrical cords.
-The goal of the extension reel is the keep the cords tangle-free, organized and easy to access.
+The goal of the extension reel is to keep the cords tangle-free, organized and easy to access.
 They are either mounted on a wall with an outlet nearby or portable.
 This type of reel is useful in many settings, including factories, manufacturing facilities, around the house, in the garage, out in the garden, in workshops, and in offices.

 Cable Carrier